godly-devotion/FrontRow/README.md

 - Add `-c:s mov_text` after `-c copy` if there are built in subtitles
 - Use `-tag:v hvc1` for video streams encoded in H265.
 Use `-tag:v avc1` instead for H264

-### I don't hear Spatial Audio with my AirPods Pro
+### I don't hear spatial audio through my supported device

 First, make sure that the audio track contains more than 2 channels.
-Also, make sure to turn on Spatial Audio under the audio menu bar while the video is playing.
+Also, make sure to turn on spatial audio under the audio menu bar while the video is playing.